Bar, Ukraine: Religion

 Former St. Pokrovsky Monastery, which is now known as the Benedictine Sisters-Missioners Monastery.
 The first monastery was founded by Knight Vereshagin in the woods near Semenivky, not far from Bar.
 The monastery was initially founded and built by Carmelites in 1551, and rebuilt in 1616, only to be rebuilt again, this time in stone, by Dominicans in 1701–1787.
 The history of the old monastery is divided into four periods: 1) the Carmelite period, 2) the Dominican period, 3) the Orthodox period (from 1838), 4) the Catholic Basilian period (since 1991).
 During the newest historical period, Cyril Podolsky initiated the foundation of the St. Pokrovsky Orthodox Monastery for males in 1837.
 The monastery was re-organized for females and chaired by Sister Melitina on July 20, 1881.
 The red brick cathedral with bells was built in 1908.
-The monastery was closed from 1959–1991.
+The monastery was closed from 1959 to 1991.
 The Benedictine Sisters-Missioners of Bar re-opened the monastery in 1996.

 The Old Bar Fortress, initially built in 1537, and later re-designed by Guillaume Le Vasseur de Beauplan in the 1630s.
 The Old Bar Fortress is surrounded by the old cathedrals and other religious buildings.
 There is an old green trees park with the numerous pathways inside the fortress.